andromeda/lya/README.md

 `H := (original : Function, context : Object) -> String`

-This is a base definition for **cross-phase hooks**, or hooks called from injected code, in advance of program instructions.
+**Cross-phase hooks** are hooks called from injected code, in advance of original program instructions.
 Cross-phase hooks may review both dynamic and static information at runtime, and are a strict subset of available hooks.

 For a given ESTree node type `X`, Lya will look for a cross-phase hook named `onX`.
 For example, a [`Literal`][] node causes Lya to look for